Cray-HPE/docs-csm/upgrade/1.0/resource_material/stage4/postgres-operator-post-service-upgrade.md

 These steps should be run after running the upgrade.sh in Stage 4.

-1. Run the post-service-upgrade.sh script to complete the cray-smd-postgres cluster PVCs for resize.
+1. Run the post-service-upgrade.sh script to complete the resize of PVCs for cray-smd, keycloak and spire postgres clusters

    ```bash
    ncn-m001# /usr/share/doc/csm/upgrade/1.0/scripts/postgres-operator/post-service-upgrade.sh